JaskaranM/Jaskaran-Porfolio/README.md

 For more information, please contact me on [Linkedin](https://www.linkedin.com/in/jaskaran-mahal-555a98327/)

-Thank you for your time!
+Thank you for your time.